-Due to the big buzz around, robotic process automation has become the hottest topic of discussion among senior management.
+Due to the big buzz around, Robotic Process Automation has become the hottest topic of discussion among senior management.
 One of the main benefits of RPA is that it helps automate routine tasks.
-This increases the productivity of employees and gives them enough time to complete value-oriented tasks.
+This increases employees’ productivity and gives them enough time to complete value-oriented tasks.
+Learn more about using Robotic Process Automation in other industries, like RPA in insurance or RPA in logistics.

 But first things first.